buanjautista/cc-shock-quest/README.md

 # Clock Tower

-A mod that adds a new quest / dungeon to the game, located in Gaia's Garden western side.
+A CrossCode mod, currently in development, that adds a new quest / dungeon to the game, located in Gaia's Garden western side.
 Recommended for characters above lv60, as an extra quest before/during the post-game plot.

 # Requirements: